alexirpan/alexirpan.github.io/_posts/2020-06-19-ai-timelines.markdown

 main criticism of the [OpenAI Rubik's Cube result]({% post_url 2019-10-30-openai-rubiks %}).
 The paper read like a year long discovery of the Rubik's Cube domain randomization search space, rather than any generalizable robot learning lesson.
-The end result is based on a model learning correctly generalizing from lots of random simulations, but that model only got there because of the human effort spent determining which randomizations were worth implementing.
+The end result is based on a model learning to generalize from lots of random simulations, but that model only got there because of the human effort spent determining which randomizations were worth implementing.